-inproved of the course, the fone in a course outcomes in in se usic to: IDSH1040 ENGINEERING MATHEMATICS CO1 Apply differentiation and integration for solving engineering problems.
+ompression of the course, the fone in agreement will be usin to: IDSH1040 ENGINEERING MATHEMATICS CO1 Apply differentiation and integration for solving engineering problems.
 CO2 Implementing statistical methods for solving real world problems.
 CO3 Develop the ability to apply differentiation to significant applied problems.
 CO4 Estimate the limiting value of algebraic and trigonometric functions.
 CO5 Represent complex numbers algebraically and geometrically for solving engineering related problems.